 Eligibility and forms

-All master's and doctoral students who are currently enrolled in a graduate degree program at the University of Michigan are eligible to earn a graduate certificate.
+All master's and doctoral students who are currently enrolled in a graduate degree program at the University of Michigan-Ann Arbor are eligible to earn a Graduate Certificate in Health Informatics (GCHI).

 Students must receive a B- or higher in each of the courses they plan to use to fulfill the requirements of the certificate and a minimum overall B average in all certificate courses.